Green Smoothie Gourmet

 • 1 cup oat flour buy oat flour or grind rolled oats in blender or food processor

-• ½ cup coconut sugar or cane sugar or ⅔ cup date paste
+• ½ cup brown sugar Or use ¼ cup date paste

 • ½ teaspoon cinnamon